- Policy & Research

 The Kansas Health Institute recently completed its first health impact assessment, which examined the potential health effects associated with casino development in Southeast Kansas.
 This new report features findings of the health impact assessment and outlines recommendations to maximize the positive health benefits of a proposed casino and mitigate its potential negative effects on health.

-Because one of the project goals was to introduce Kansas policymakers to the field of health impact assessments, KHI also produced an issue brief that explains how policymakers can use health impact assessments to bring health into the state and local decision-making processes.
+Because one of the project goals was to introduce Kansas policymakers to the field of health impact assessments, KHI also produced an issue brief explaining how policymakers can use health impact assessments to bring health into the state and local decision-making processes.

 KHI plans several other health impact assessments in the coming months on new topics, including a public transit proposal in Wichita.